MellonScholarlyCommunication/rdf-generator/README.md

 yarn -s database:init
 ```

-Import data from the cache database:
+Import data from the 'cache' database into the 'claims' database:

 ```
 yarn database:import